Generics in C#: A Beginner's Guide

 Best Free C# Course: Learn C# In 21 Days

-Generics in C# are incredibly useful for developers who need to write flexible, reusable code that works with any data type while maintaining type safety.
-Imagine being able to create a single method, class, or interface that can work with multiple types, such as integers, strings, or custom objects, without rewriting the logic.
-Generics allow you to handle different data types in a more organized, efficient way, reducing code duplication and enhancing maintainability.
+Generics in C# allows you to write flexible, reusable code that works with any data type while maintaining type safety.
+They are unable to create a single method, class, or interface that can work with multiple types, such as integers, strings, or custom objects, without rewriting the logic.
+Whether you're a beginner or an experienced C# developer, mastering Generics will help you write cleaner and more efficient applications.

 What Are Generics in C#?